starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/building_blocks/example_inputs.rst

     --program_input input.json

 Once the transaction has been mined, a solidity contract can be deployed to interact with the program above.
-An example contract format in the Ethereum smart contract language Solidity might take the following form.
-This SpecialNumber contract stores a number.
-The number can be updated if the proof is verified.
-The proof demonstrates that the Cairo program was not modified and that the input contained the current number and a new, different number.
+The SpecialNumber contract below stores a number which can be updated if a valid proof is provided.
+The proof must show that the user knew the initial number and has provided a different number to store.
+The proof demonstrates that the Cairo program was not modified and that the program was exectuted properly to produce the two outputs.

-.. none
+.. tested-code:: none special_number_solidity

     pragma solidity ^0.5.2;